 Location: 81 miles (131 km) south of Cancun on Highway 307.

 08 of 10

 This is the most important site of the Puuc region and was at its peak between 600 and 1000 A.D.
+Its name means "Three harvests" or "Three times built."
 The legend of the city's founding involves a dwarf who outwitted the king, became the new ruler and magically constructed the buildings of Uxmal.
 The Pyramid of the Dwarf (also known as the Pyramid of the Magician) dominates the site.
 Many of the buildings are arrayed in ornate stone carvings .

 Location: Uxmal is located 48 miles (77 km) south of Merida on federal highway 261.Continue to 9 of 10 below.